deepinv/deepinv/docs/source/user_guide/reconstruction/bilevel.rst

 Accelerated MAID cuts backtracking failures from 16 to 1 and BaseOptim iterations from 246 to 24, matching fixed accuracy on this cheap problem.
-The mechanism the acceleration targets is the one that was hurting.
+The acceleration targets that line-search overhead.

 Nesterov or heavy-ball momentum on ``theta`` is not included: it would move the search direction away from ``-z`` and break Proposition 3.1.
 Future work.